dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Control Flow Graphs.md

 Nodes are basic blocks: straight-line, single-entry code, no branching except at the end of the sequence.

 The edges represent the possible flow of control from the end of one block to the beginning of another.

+To build an efficient CFG, we want as few basic blocks as possible, and want basic blocks to be as large as possible.

+When analyzing a low-level IR, the basic blocks start:
+- At label instructions
+- After jump instructions

+And basic blocks end:
+- At jump instructions
+- Before label instructions